 A number of animal and plant species are protected by legislation and many of these species are widespread throughout the UK and Ireland.
 For example, bats, badgers, birds, otters and newts are commonly found on development sites in both urban and rural situations.
-As inadvertent disturbance or injury of these species can result in financial penalties and delays to your project, it is important that appropriate protected species surveys are conducted prior to commencement of on-site works.
+As inadvertent disturbance or injury of these species can result in financial penalties and delays to your project, it is important that appropriate Protected Species Surveys are conducted prior to the commencement of on-site works.

-Our ecologists are experienced in conducting surveys and monitoring operations for a wide range of protected species including bats, birds, badgers, otters, newts, lizards, invertebrates (including marsh fritillary butterflies), vascular plants, fungi, bryophytes and lichens.
+Our ecologists are experienced in conducting surveys and monitoring operations for a wide range of protected species including bats, badgers, otters, newts, lizards, plants and invertebrates (including marsh fritillary butterflies).
 We can provide pragmatic, practical advice on appropriate mitigation measures for a successful outcome.
 All our protected species surveys and monitoring activities are conducted in accordance with the Chartered Institute of Ecology and Environmental Management (CIEEM) Guidelines and relevant Northern Ireland Environment Agency (NIEA) specific survey requirements.